wix/cli-app-templates/custom-products-catalog/README.md

 ### Preview the app

-You can create an online preview of your built app using one of the following commands:
+You can create an online preview of your built app using the following command:

 ```bash
 npm run preview